 - Splash of Oil

 - Pinch Salt

 - 4 Lime Wedges

-- Preheat the oven to 400?F. Boil a pot of water large enough for the green beans.
+- Boil a pot of water large enough for the green beans.

-- In the mean time, begin chopping the salsa ingredients.
+- Meanwhile, chop the salsa ingredients.
 Chop mango & pepper into ¼ inch pieces.
 Chop onion & cilantro finely.
 Combine all in bowl & set aside.